ccb60/Maine_Estuary_Plankton/Review-Phyto-Data.md

 <img src="Review-Phyto-Data_files/figure-gfm/unnamed-chunk-12-1.png" style="display: block; margin: auto;" />

-So, the two metrics provide similar estimates of total biomass GT 20, with FCM usually estimating slightly larger totals.
+So, the two metrics provide correlated estimates of total biomass GT 20, with FCM usually estimating slightly larger totals.
 I suspect we can treat these two tabs as nearly equivalent.
 I will leave it up to Kevin to decide which to use.
 For now, I will work with the FCM tab only.